storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 Precautions to be taken before grains are stored

-In the storage of grains care mast be taken to ensure that grains will store well without going bad and loosing viability and nutritive value.
+In the storage of grains, care must be taken to ensure that grains will store well without going bad and losing viability and nutritional value.
 The following precautions will help to ensure good storage for grains:

 2. Dry properly before storing.
-Grains should be 14% moisture content before storing them storage systems .
+Grains should have 14% moisture content before storing them in storage systems.
 This can determined by putting some of the grains in a dry, clean bottle and adding some quantity of table salt.
-The bottle is shaken to mix up the salt with the grains and left over night. if the stick together they have not dried properly.
+The bottle is shaken to mix up the salt with the grains and left overnight. if they stick together they have not dried properly.

-3. Construct storage systems with concrete floor and metal roof.
+3. Construct storage systems with concrete floors and metal roofs.
 Stout be insect and rat-proof.

 4. Provide ventilation in the store.

-5. Fumigate store alter removing old stock and before bringing in new ones.
+5. Fumigate the store by removing old stock before bringing in new ones.

 6. Provide raised platforms for the grain bags.
 Bags should mil lie on the ground or floor.

-7. Allow space in-between grain bags and between bags and the walls.
+7. Allow space between grain bags and between bags and the walls.

 14. HUMUS